gouthamT/calculator-web-app/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+#### `ToDo`
+- Add unit test's to increase test coverage.
+- fix bug's with computations and histories.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.